How to Become a Patient

 - Refusal to provide complete and accurate information about current medical conditions and complaints, past illnesses, medications, and other issues relevant to care.

 - Failure to adhere to the Midwestern University Clinics’ responsibilities as a patient or guardian of a patient, as outlined on the clinic website. https://www.mwuclinics.com/arizona/services/eye/patient-information.

 - Refusal of treatment and/or not following provider instructions.

 - Failure to provide information about payment for services.

-A patient in the midst of a multi-step procedure may complete his/her treatment at the discretion of the Clinical Dean and be stable prior to dismissal.
+Patients in the midst of a multi-step procedure may complete their treatment at the discretion of the Clinical Dean and be stable prior to dismissal.
 A dismissed patient will be allowed emergency care for 30 days from the date of dismissal and will be given a referral to another provider.